 About Screwtape

-Screwtape is a loose collective of five prosimians.
+Screwtape is a loose collective of prosimians.
 We have backgrounds in investing, precious metals, science, IT, diplomacy, academia, detective-ing, journalism, think tanks and James Bond-y-ness (really).
-We come from three different countries.
+We come from three different continents.
 We agree on almost nothing, except for the primacy of:

 1. Facts